openstack/ironic/install-guide/source/setup-drivers.rst

 iPXE setup
 ----------

-An alternative to PXE boot, iPXE was introduced in the Juno release (2014.2.0) of Bare Metal service.

 If you will be using iPXE to boot instead of PXE, iPXE needs to be set up on the Bare Metal service node(s) where ``ironic-conductor`` is running.